jons/life/README.md

 representation of choice will work: typically rows count from zero at the top towards the bottom, and columns from zero on the left towards the right.

+when a cell is visited, the machine must read the surrounding program to get the set of rules for that cell.

+each cell is one bit. instruction words are one byte.

-program read order is clockwise, starting at "top dead center" for the row that the reader is currently on, spiraling outward to each successive ring of cells. each cell is one bit. instruction words are one byte.
+program read order is clockwise starting at "top dead center" or "above" the cell. the reader begins on the row containing this location, and it spirals outward to each successive "ring" of cells.

 in this illustration and in the rest of this document the current cell is referred to as _x_: